-Increased commercial sales of our guidance and stabilization products are making it more difficult to predict our future revenues.
-We have been marketing our guidance and stabilization products, particularly our FOGs, to original equipment manufacturers for incorporation into commercial products, such as navigation and positioning systems for various applications, including precision mapping, dynamic surveying, autonomous vehicles, train location control and track geometry measurement systems, industrial robotics, and optical stabilization.
+Fluctuating commercial sales of our guidance and stabilization products are making it more difficult to predict our future revenues.
+We have been marketing our guidance and stabilization products, particularly our FOG products and systems, to original equipment manufacturers for incorporation into commercial products, such as navigation and positioning systems for various applications, including precision mapping, dynamic surveying, autonomous vehicles, train location control and track geometry measurement systems, industrial robotics, and optical stabilization.
 Because we sell these products to original equipment manufacturers rather than end-users, we have less information about market trends and other developments affecting the buying patterns of end-users and, as a result, may be unable to forecast demand for these products accurately.
-Sales of FOGs for commercial applications increased from 2013 to 2014; however, sales can significantly increase or decrease quarter-to-quarter due to the customer mix.
+Sales of FOGs for commercial applications decreased from 2014 to 2015; however, sales can significantly increase or decrease quarter-to-quarter due to our customer mix.
 Moreover, sales of these products for commercial applications depend on the success of our customers' products, and any decline in sales of our customers' products would reduce demand for our products.